 There's not a Muslim travel ban.

-That is that's not what what the president's travel ban countries where they have high degrees of people, again, that might have bought into radical Islam, and there is a great distinction.
+That's not what the president's travel ban countries where they have high degrees of people, again, that might have bought into radical Islam and there is a great distinction is a very just like what you say about we president wants a wall with a big door in it.

 And that's where it's headed.

-You have the brilliant genius mayor of Portland, another liberal genius, another liberal city run by liberal Democrats for decades, where there is no safety, there is no security, there is no law, there is no order.
+You have the brilliant genius mayor of Portland, another liberal genius, another liberal city run by liberal Democrats for decades where there is no safety, there is no security, there is no law, there is no order.

 It just doesn't exist.